Tochitură

 Variations

-Transylvanian tochitură pleșcoiană adds a chunk of pork trotter.
+Transylvanian tochitură leans on smoked paprika.
 Banat-style adds hot Hungarian paprika and chili.
-Moldovan Republic tochitură is darker, with red wine instead of white and no tomato.
-Vegetarian tochitură de post (Lenten) uses mushrooms and beans.
+Moldovan Republic tochitură is darker, made with red wine instead of white and no tomato.
+A Lenten version, tochitură de post, drops all meat and uses mushrooms and beans, still served with mămăligă.

 On the Palate